 I went down to the fabric shop with a grand total of $6 in my pocket.
 I looked at all the fabrics... silks, cottons, all out of my price range.
 In fact there was only one fabric I could afford...nylon lining, at $2 per metre.
 It wasn't particularly nice fabric, and being a lining, it needed to be stretched so it didn't look shrivelled up and wrinkly.
 I had to make something with it that would stretch.

 The first garment I sewed was for myself.
 It was a tight shirt that consisted of four pieces of nylon lining, all stitched together by someone who clearly had no idea how to sew.
 It was way too short, cut completely wrong, and had a neckline that was nothing more that a hole.
 It was tragic.
 And I LOVED it.

 I was so proud of myself.
 I wore it constantly.

-On the weekends I would go to sewing machine shops to try to get sewing lessons.
-The shops were full of mothers, grandmothers, and…me.
+On the weekends I would go to sewing machine shops to try and get sewing lessons.
+The shops were full of mothers, grandmothers, and.. .me.
 Yeah, I stuck out.
-I didn’t care, in fact, it appealed to my bizarre sense of rebellion.
+I didn't care, in fact, it appealed to my bizarre sense of rebellion.

 It was around this time I made my very first pair of leggings.
 I bought a tribal African print that I thought it would look great on legs.
 I drew up a pattern, cut it out and made a pair of leggings.
 I talked to a friend who had a friend who agreed to be a model for me to see if they fit.
 She put them on, and they were terrible.
 So I cut them again, and sewed them again.
 Slightly less terrible.
 I must have recut those things ten times...and finally, they fit.